What is Azure OpenAI Service?

 Comparing Azure OpenAI and OpenAI

-Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-4, GPT-3, Codex, DALL-E, and Whisper models with the security and enterprise promise of Azure.
+Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-4, GPT-3, Codex, DALL-E, Whisper, and text to speech models with the security and enterprise promise of Azure.
 Azure OpenAI co-develops the APIs with OpenAI, ensuring compatibility and a smooth transition from one to the other.

 With Azure OpenAI, customers get the security capabilities of Microsoft Azure while running the same models as OpenAI.
 Azure OpenAI offers private networking, regional availability, and responsible AI content filtering.